 Chapter 1 ♕

-I opened the metal gate and reached for the shivering kitten that sat huddled in the corner.
-“Don’t worry” I said reassuring, while pressing the tiny animal against me.
+I opened the metal gate and reached for the kitten that sat huddled in the corner.
+“Don’t worry” I said softly, while I picked up the small animal and pressed it against me.

 I looked at her as she left the waiting room and then picked up a pile of documents from the desk to check my next patient’s medical records.

-After an eleven-hour work shift, I was happy when I was finally allowed to close the practice and go home.
-The place I called home was on the outskirts of town.
-There I rented a small wooden cabin from a old married couple.
+After an eleven-hour work shift, I was relieved when I finally was allowed to close up the practice and walk home.
+I rented a small wooden cabin from a old married couple on the outskirts of town.
 It had previously been a shed and was rather run down, but I didn’t care.

 Once the door creaked shut behind me, I fell back against it and sighed exhausted.
 I walked down the narrow hallway to my bedroom, opened my wardrobe and changed into something a little more comfortable.
 My bedroom was small, and the only other separate room besides the bathroom.
 It held just enough space for a bed and wardrobe.

-After zipping my vest up to the top, I took the elastic out of my hair and let my red locks fall freely over my shoulders.
-The length came almost to my lower back.
+I took the elastic out of my hair and let my red locks fall freely over my shoulders.
+The length came to my lower back.
 I was in a constant battle over whether to cut it or not, but my adoptive mother had always expressed how beautiful she had found my hair, so up to this day I had not managed to get it over my heart to cut it off, even if it would be much more practical with my work.

 It had been three years since the day I had to bury my adoptive parents, after they died in a car accident.
 I had loved them so much, that after the first few weeks of their deaths I couldn’t do anything but cry.